 The English and Language Arts Department offers a variety of courses that provide a strong foundation in writing and literature while assuring that students possess skills necessary to succeed personally, academically, and professionally today and in the future.
-The content of each course is aligned with Pennsylvania Academic Standards for reading, writing, listening, and speaking, and is designed to foster the unique creativity of each student and develop critical thinkers.
+Each course focuses on strengthening reading, writing, listening, and speaking, and is designed to foster the unique creativity of each student and develop critical thinkers.

 Students are required to complete 4.0 credits in English, to include 1 course in Literature and an English course to be taken each school year, during grades 9-12.
 Students are placed in appropriate courses by their school counselor.
+Courses marked (\) meet the Literature requirement for this department.

-AP English Language and Composition: 1 credit - This course is equivalent to a one-semester college-level composition course with an emphasis on expository, analytical, argumentative, personal and reflective writing on a variety of subjects.
-Learn to write effectively through rhetorical choices appropriate to audience, message, and medium.
-Teacher and peer writing feedback and revisions are a large component of the course.
-Emphasis is on vocabulary/diction, grammatical conventions, organization, and effective use of tone and voice to achieve desired goals of the compositions.
+AP English Language and Composition: 1 credit - This course will model college-level composition courses with an emphasis on expository, analytical, argumentative, personal and reflective writing on a variety of subjects.
+Students will learn to write effectively through rhetorical choices appropriate to audience, message, and medium.
+Teacher and peer writing feedback and revisions will be a large component of the course.
+There will be an emphasis on vocabulary/diction, grammatical conventions, organization, and effective use of tone and voice to achieve desired goals of the compositions.
+The ultimate goal of the course is to prepare for the College Board AP English Language and Composition exam, which, with a qualifying score, can earn students college credit in English Composition at many post-secondary institutions.

-AP English Literature and Composition: 1 credit - This course is equivalent to a one-semester college-level course which engages in critical analysis of fiction.
-Students study representative works from various genres and periods, concentrating on works of recognized literary merit.
-Critical analysis of literary works includes both social and historical perspectives so that students can reflect on multiple interpretations of literature.
+\AP English Literature and Composition: 1 credit - This highly advanced course engages students in the critical analysis of fiction.
+Students will study representative works from various genres and periods, concentrating on works of recognized literary merit.
+Critical analysis of literary works will include both social and historical perspectives so that students can reflect on multiple interpretations of literature.
 Students are strongly encouraged to read Fitzgerald's The Great Gatsby over the summer months.
+The ultimate goal of the course is to prepare for the College Board AP English Literature and Composition exam, which, with a qualifying score, can earn students college credit in English Composition at many post-secondary institutions.